-- 13.9 Past change specific to this area includes: - Planting of coniferous species in woodlands during the inter-war and post-war periods. - 20th century quarrying of sand (just outside the study area boundary). - A recent increase in fields used as paddocks resulting in changes in field boundaries and poor quality pasture. - 13.10 As a result of the area's designation as an AONB and the final designation of the area as National Park, there is unlikely to be further extensive built development.
+- 13.9 Past change specific to this area includes: - Planting of coniferous species in woodlands during the inter-war and post-war periods. - 20th century quarrying of sand (just outside the study area boundary). - More recent suburban development on the edges of Steyning. - A recent increase in fields used as paddocks resulting in changes in field boundaries and poor quality pasture. - 13.10 As a result of the area's designation as an AONB and, if confirmed, the future designation of the area as National Park, there is unlikely to be further extensive built development.
 Quarrying operations are likely to be closely monitored and assessed.
 Future restoration of conifer plantations on ancient woodlands to native species is a potential positive change.